-The predicted sound levels in the 8th Floor terraces of Building 3 and Building 6 (Prediction Locations [Q] and [U]) will be 57 dBA with a minimum 1.07 m high solid parapet wall.
-The 2 dBA sound level excess is acceptable to the MECP with the use of a noise warning clause.
+The predicted sound level on the rooftop terraces (prediction locations [L] to [O]) are 58 dBA or less with the inclusion of a standard minimum 1.07 m high solid parapet around the area.
+The 3 dBA sound level excess is acceptable to the MECP with the use of a noise warning clause.
 No further mitigation is required.